Hypermobility Syndromes: Marfan's, Ehlers-Danlos

 Patients should have annual ophthalmologic exams, or more frequently as indicated.

 Patients should undergo regular orthopedic evaluations for defects such as scoliosis and pectus abnormalities.

 Strenuous exercise as well as isometric exercises that involve the Valsalva maneuver should be avoided.

 Surgical correction of scoliosis or pectus deformities may be required.

-Acute abdominal pain or back pain needs to be taken seriously in EDS, especially the vascular type, as it could indicate arterial rupture or dissection or intestinal perforation.
+Acute abdominal pain or back pain needs to be taken seriously in EDS, especially the vascular type, as it could indicate arterial rupture/dissection, intestinal perforation, or rupture of hollow or solid organs.
 Altered mental status could be a symptom of intracranial arterial rupture.
 Urgent CT or MR imaging should be undertaken in these emergent situations.